turboapps/docs/server/hub_server/a-getting_started_hub_server.md

 #### Setup

 In this section you will learn how to use the Setup Wizard to automatically configure Turbo Server.
-For details regarding manual configuration of Turbo Server, refer to Manually Configuring Turbo Server.
+For details regarding manual configuration of Turbo Server, refer to [Manually Configure Turbo Server](/docs/server/hub-server#hub-server-advanced-topics-manually-configure-turbo-hub-server).

 Complete the following steps to set up Turbo Server: